SK Kladno

-Sportovní klub Kladno, commonly known as SK Kladno or Kladno, is a football club from Kladno, Czech Republic.
-It was founded on February 15, 1903.
+Sportovní klub Kladno, commonly known as SK Kladno, is a football club from Kladno, Czech Republic.
+It plays in the Bohemian Football League (third tier of the Czech football system).
+The club was founded on 15 February 1903.
 The team plays at the Stadion Františka Kloze, named after legendary player of this club František Kloz.
-The club has spent most of its history in the top division, although it currently competes in the amateur Czech Fourth Division.
+At the time of the Czechoslovak First League, SK Kladno has spent most of its history in the top division, but from 2011, it plays in amateur tiers.

 History

-On February 15, 1903, a group of young men sitting in the former "U Českého dvora" Hotel in Kladno decided to establish their own sports club, at which they "cultivated" the new game of the time – football.
+On 15 February 1903, a group of young men sitting in the former "U Českého dvora" Hotel in Kladno decided to establish their own sports club, at which they "cultivated" the new game of the time – football.
 On that day, the chapters of the rich history of Kladno football began to be written.

 The first team played under the name of the Kladno Sports Club (Sportovní klub Kladno) in 1905.
 It soon achieved a strong position among the Czech rural teams and also achieved good results in matches with the high quality Prague clubs.
 The first championship encounter took place in Kladno as early as 1908 when AFK Kolín was defeated to the tune of 5–1.

 The Kladno team played continually in the highest football competition between 1925 and 1947 before being expelled from the league in the 1946/47 season for the manipulation of results.
-The club later returned to the top flight several times, specifically in 1948–49, 1952–58 and 1960–65.
+The club later returned to the top flight several times, specifically in 1948–1949, 1952–1958 and 1960–1965.
 The club's last premier league season for almost four decades was in 1969–70.
 The waiting for promotion to the top flight was until 2006.

 In the statistics for the highest Czechoslovak club competition (1925–1993) SK Kladno ranks 8th among the Czech clubs.
 The club played a total of 618 matches, acquired 558 points and had a goal difference of 1189–1398 in the highest league competition.

 Ever since 1907 when Slovan Wien left Kladno with a 1–8 defeat, Kladno has maintained international sports relations.
 As early as 1908, the well-known English team Crystal Palace F.C. played in Kladno and over the years SK Kladno has encountered teams from 34 countries in four continents (Europe, Asia, Africa and America).
 The most frequent international opponents have been European teams, in particular those from Norway, France, Germany and Austria.
 Throughout the period of its existence, SK Kladno has also participated in a number of significant football tournaments.
-These have included the popular Central European Cup (1934, 1938, 1961), the Rappan Cup 1964 and the city competition in Belgium (Brussels 1931 and Liege 1932 and 1938).
-In 1934, the Kladno team undertook its longest ever international trip to the USA, which proved to be good promotion not only for Czechoslovakia, but also European football.
+These have included the popular Mitropa Cup (1934, 1938, 1961), the 1963–64 International Football Cup and the city competition in Belgium (Brussels 1931 and Liege 1932 and 1938).
+In 1934, the Kladno team undertook its longest ever international trip to the US, which proved to be good promotion not only for Czechoslovakia, but also European football.
+In their tour, they played sides including St. Louis All-Stars.